DChuvelev/se_project_coffeeshop/README.md

 ## Plan on improving the project

 The project should be enhanced to work on screen width lower then 1400.
 Now there are issues with this.
+Some kind of more complex transitions and animations could be added.